hashicorp/terraform-provider-aws/website/docs/r/lightsail_instance_public_ports.html.markdown

 ## Attributes Reference

-In addition to all arguments above, the following attribute is exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - ID of the resource.